harveyxia/semantic_classification/README.md

     the hypernym.
 The smaller the cluster size, especially pairs, yield the most accurate hypernyms, but there is less semantic synthesis.

+3. hypernym vs. content

+    E.g. "Photograph" is not clustered with "photography," their wup_similarity is only 0.1176.
+But the wup_similarity of "photograph" with "painting" is 0.705

-3. Incorporate noun counts for assigning 'salience scores' to each hypernym
+4. Incorporate noun counts for assigning 'salience scores' to each hypernym